History

 The alembic

 C.T.S.G.
 Alembic was named after the alembic.
 Every chemical engineer should know what an alembic is, but just to make sure everyone does, it is explained below.
 The alembic belongs to the oldest chemical devices and has been used since Alexander the Great (~400 BC) and was used for distillation purposes.
 Presently, the alembic is still used in old distilleries.
 The origin of the word is somewhat unclear, but possibly it was derived from the word ‘al inbiq’, which is Arabic for ‘in the barrel’.
 In the course of time, the word changed to the Latin ‘alembicus’, to the French ‘alembic’ to the Old-Dutch ‘alembijk’ to the present day Dutch ‘alembiek’.
-C.T.S.G. is the proud owner of such an alembic.
+C.T.S.G.
+Alembic is the proud owner of such an alembic.

 Honorary members and members of merit